+Upon motion of Regent , seconded by Regent ,

+it was ordered that:

-Lamar Institute of Technology is permitted to close the Office Management and Administration Program effective Fall 2019.
+Lamar Institute of Technology be permitted to close the Office Management and

+Administration Program effect

 LIT's proposed closure of the Office Management and Administration Program is necessary due to low enrollment and viability.
 In the last five years this program has experienced a 69% decline in enrollment.
 In examining the program viability (number of new majors, graduates, and placement rates; along with entry-level salaries and attainment level), it became abundantly clear a change was needed.
 By closing this program, LIT can remain fiscally responsible.
 Upon approval, the Institute will submit a teach-out plan to the THECB and SACSCOC.